-The University of Nebraska - Nebraska College of Technical Agriculture, located in Curtis, Nebraska, is dedicated to the agriculture industry with degree programs and certificates in agribusiness management, agriculture production, agriculture education, equine management, horticulture, irrigation technology, agriculture equipment and veterinary technology.
+The University of Nebraska - Nebraska College of Technical Agriculture, located in Curtis, Nebraska, is dedicated to the agriculture industry with degree programs and certificates in agribusiness management, agriculture production, agriculture education, equine management, irrigation technology, agriculture equipment and veterinary technology.
 NCTA teaches entrepreneurship across its entire curriculum in an effort to encourage graduates to be the next generation farm, ranch, and business owners and managers.
-Ownership programs include the 100 Beef Cow Ownership Advantage, 100 Acre Farm, and Heifer Link programs.
+Specialty programs include the Farm/Ranch Ownership Advantage and Heifer Link programs.
 In addition, Combat Boots to Cowboy Boots helps veterans return home to rural communities as partner/employees and eventual owners of farms, ranches and businesses.

 The core of NCTA's ownership programs is the development of business plans, partnership agreements and low interest USDA loan applications.
 It is critical that graduates understand entrepreneurship principles and the "art" of ownership to become an owner of an agricultural or business enterprise.
 With 70% of the nation's agricultural land changing hands during the next 20 years, great opportunities exist for those prepared with a technical agriculture education and who are willing to work hard and smart.